Ornamental plants often need special care and help. This is because ornamental features require extra energy.

 There should be less phosphorus and potassium in the fertilizer than nitrogen.
 The NPK formula 12-4-8 is close to ideal.

 Read how much fertilizer the manufacturer recommends before applying.
-Usually, 2 to 3 ounces of fertilizer per year is sufficient for a 5-foot-tall maple.
+Usually, 2 to 3 ounces of fertilizer yearly is sufficient for a 5-foot-tall maple.

 Dig three small holes 2-3 inches deep around the trunk at an equal distance from one another.
-The holes should be at least 1 foot apart from the trunk of the tree, but no further than the drip line.
+The holes should be at least 1 foot apart from the tree’s trunk but no further than the drip line.
 Avoid damaging the roots as you dig the holes.

 Spread the manufacturer’s recommended amount of pellets evenly between the holes.
 Next, cover them with soil and water with 2 gallons of water.